dialect-map/dialect-map-schemas/README.md

 ### Formatting
-All Python files are formatted using [Black][black-web], and the custom properties defined in the `pyproject.toml` file.
+All Python files are formatted using [Black][web-black], and the custom properties defined in the `pyproject.toml` file.
 ```sh
 make check